gwangmu/squashfused/README.md

 ### Install

 Installation requires `root` privileges one-time.
-In the repository root directory,
+Close this repository and, in the root directory,

 ```
 $ sudo make install